HolyBlackCat/cpp-tutorials/language/02_basics/08_types.md

 std::cout << b << "\n"; // 5.7
 ```

-`double` stands for "double precision" (compared to a less precise kind of fractional numbers).
-This will be explained in more detail later.
+`double` stands for "double precision" (compared to a less precise kind of fractional numbers, this will be explained in more detail later).

 There are many more other types, which will also be explained later.